The Path of Duty and Honor

 July 1, 2026

 Near the main path, a father in a faded volunteer cap from Mount Vernon leaned in to speak to his pre-teenage son, Jake.
-The boy, in low-slung sweatpants, a wrinkled t-shirt, hair deliberately messy, seemed annoyed by the crowd.
+The boy, in low-slung sweatpants, a wrinkled t-shirt, and hair deliberately messy, seemed annoyed by the crowd.
 "This is about fixing what's broken.
 The founders left us something worth saving."

 A few yards away, Nathan Scott stood shoulder-to-shoulder with Sarah James and his son, Tommy, the three of them pressed close to the rope line for a better view.
 Tommy, atypical of his fifteen years wearing a clean, open-collared shirt and ironed slacks, appeared the most eager.